jazzsewera/lunar-lander-fx/design_brief.md

     the *Go back to the main menu* button with your mouse you end the current session with a pop-up dialog in which you can input your name to have your score saved in a scoreboard.
 Scoreboard holds up to 20 nicknames of the best players.
 It will be stored in a text file for now.
+Server address and port will be stored in a json file under "server_address" and "server_port" keys.
+    If a port is not specified, the default will be used.
 - Rules
   * Moves to view of all the rules listed **(picture 4)** above.
 - Scoreboard